-It is the major challenge to diagnose the UTI as it is completely depends upon the method of collecting urine, number of bacterial species cultured and the clinical presentation.
+It is the major challenge to diagnose the UTI as it completely depend upon the method of collecting urine, number of bacterial species cultured and the clinical presentation.
 Midstream clean catch, catheterization, urine bag or pad, and suprapubic aspiration with or without ultrasound guidance are the methods of urinary collection in children.
 The controlling power of the urination by the children and level of training and available resources, determines the method of urine collection.
-A midstream clean catch urine sample is recommended from the children who can control urination, whereas, the choice of technique will depend on the level of training and available resources as well as the patient's clinical status in children who cannot control their urination.
 If urine is collected by the non-sterile method, the analysis will show the contamination and then this should be repeated using such a technique, which minimizes the risk of contamination.
 Williams et al., published the guidelines of the American Academy of Pediatrics for the post test probability of urinary tract infection using dipsticks and microscopy for the diagnosis of UTI.
-The definite UTI using voided sample is defined by the above guidelines as pure growth of one bacterial species of $\geq 10^8$ colony forming units per liter, a catheter sample of one bacterial species of $\geq 10^7$ colony forming units per liter, or one bacterial species on any amount of urine on a suprapubic aspirate.